 Awareness of this fact exists in most of the world.
-The "right" of humanitarian intervention has been universally rejected by the South2, for example at the South Summit in Havana in April 2000 or at the meeting of the Non Aligned Movement in Kuala Lumpur in February 2003,3 shortly before the U.S. attack on Iraq.
+The "right" of humanitarian intervention has been universally rejected by the South, for example at the South Summit in Havana in April 2000 or at the meeting of the Non Aligned Movement in Kuala Lumpur in February 2003, shortly before the U.S. attack on Iraq.
 The R2P is an attempt to fit this rejected right into the framework of the UN charter, so as to make it appear acceptable, by stressing that military actions are to be the last resort, and must be approved by the Security Council.
-But, then, there is nothing legally new under the sun, and I refer you to the concept note of the Office of the President of the General Assembly for a precise discussion of the legal aspects of the problem.4
+But, then, there is nothing legally new under the sun, and I refer you to the concept note of the Office of the President of the General Assembly for a precise discussion of the legal aspects of the problem.

 On the other hand, R2P is being sold to public opinion in the West as a new norm in international relations, one that authorizes military interventions on humanitarian grounds.
 For example, when President Obama, at the recent G8 meeting, stressed the importance of national sovereignty, the inluential French newspaper Le Monde called it a step backwards, since R2P has already been accepted.
-There is a big difference between R2P as a legal doctrine and its ideological reception in the Western media.5 and Afghanistan, of Panama, even of tiny Grenada, as well as the bombing of Yugoslavia, Libya and various other countries, it is scarcely credible to maintain that it is international law and respect for national sovereignty that prevent the United States from stopping genocide.
+There is a big difference between R2P as a legal doctrine and its ideological reception in the Western media.5

+However, in a post-World War II history that includes the Indochina wars, the invasions of Iraq and Afghanistan, of Panama, even of tiny Grenada, as well as the bombing of Yugoslavia, Libya and various other countries, it is scarcely credible to maintain that it is international law and respect for national sovereignty that prevent the United States from stopping genocide.
 If the U.S. had had the means and the desire to intervene in Rwanda, it would have done so and no international law would have prevented that.
 And if a "new norm" is introduced, within the context of the current relationship of political and military forces, it will not save anyone anywhere, unless the United States sees fit to intervene, from its own perspective.